Scott Zolak

 Scott David Zolak (born December 13, 1967) is an American broadcaster and former professional football player.
 He played quarterback in the National Football League (NFL) for nine seasons, primarily with the New England Patriots.
 Over the course of his career, he played in 55 games, with 7 starts, for the Patriots and Miami Dolphins, completed 124 of 248 passes for 1,314 yards, threw eight touchdowns and seven interceptions, and finished his career with a passer rating of 64.8.

 A graduate of Ringgold High School and the University of Maryland, Zolak was selected 84th in the 1991 NFL draft by the New England Patriots.
 He did not play in 1991, but started four games in 1992 and had his most productive season statistically.
 When Drew Bledsoe was drafted in 1993, Zolak became his backup for the next six seasons.
 He appeared as a replacement for Bledsoe when he was hurt, but only started three games during this time.
 He was released at the end of the 1998 season, and signed with the New York Jets and Miami Dolphins in 1999, playing in one game for Miami before retiring.
 After his retirement, he became a sportscaster and football analyst in the New England area.

 Early life

 High school

 Zolak was born on December 13, 1967, in Pittsburgh, Pennsylvania.
-As a child, he acted as the waterboy for the football team at Ringgold High School in Monongahela, Pennsylvania, where his father, Paul, worked as head coach and athletic director.
+As a child, was the waterboy for the football team at Ringgold High School in Monongahela, Pennsylvania, where his father, Paul, worked as head coach and athletic director.
 Future NFL quarterback Joe Montana played for Ringgold during this time and gave Zolak a football, which he later rubbed for good luck before every game.
 When Zolak attended Ringgold High School himself, he was the team's starting quarterback and punter, and lettered four times.
 Zolak also played on the Ringgold basketball team as a forward, and was a four-time letterman in that sport as well.
 As a result of his football performance, he was invited to participate in the Big 33 Football Classic, which featured the top high school football players in Pennsylvania.